My research interests span Database Management Systems, Programming Languages and Distributed Systems.

 I/O Optimal Index Structures

 Indexing techniques optimized for a higher write throughput such as LSM Trees generally compromise on read performance.
-We are working on designing and implementing an indexing technique optimized for both read and write latencies.
-As part of the project we have both experimentally and analytically verified the validity of some well known ideas in designing key value stores.
+We designed and implemented an indexing technique optimized for both read and write latencies.
+As part of the project we both experimentally and analytically verified the validity of some well known ideas in designing key value stores.
+[Thesis (old)]

 Synthesis Modulo Bisimulation